sarahknego/bright-duo/README.md

 # Bright Duo

 ## Premise:
-Bright Duo is a page the houses the company’s independent projects.
+Bright Duo is a page that houses the company’s independent projects.
 It also includes a form to submit information to get a quote from the team.

 ## Technologies used:
 This project primarily used HTML and CSS, and JavaScript was used to help with the functionality of some of the features.